Mixed Breed Dogs

 About the Shorkie

-The Shorkie is a small mixed breed dogs known for its balanced nature and capable mind.
-Well-suited to apartment living, the Shorkie is manageable for most owners.
+The Shorkie is a cross between the Shih Tzu and Yorkshire Terrier.
+The Shorkie is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, well-suited to apartment living, the Shorkie is manageable for most owners.
 Typically standing 6 to 14 inches and weighing 5 to 15 pounds, this breed has a life expectancy of 11 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Shorkie brings a distinct combination of traits that sets it apart.
 The Shorkie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shorkie loves being close to its people and forms strong bonds with every member of the household.